MinaProtocol/mina/docs/specs/consensus/README.md

                          previous
 ```

-Initially, above there are only 10 previous sub-windows and the current sub-window is in progress.
-Next the current sub-window becomes complete, but not yet a previous sub-window-- see below.
+Initially, above there are only 10 previous sub-windows and the current sub-window is in-progress.
+Next, the current sub-window becomes complete, but it's not yet a previous sub-window-- see below.

 ```
                                            current (complete)